 - Vincent gets 2 152.5 BIP

-- John, Matt, Jason, Michael and Edmund get 1 078 BIP each
+- John, Matt, Jason, Michael, and Edmund get 1 078 BIP each

-To maximize masternode productivity and minimize the penalties, you’ll need to use high-level computing, be able to set up and update the OS, provide security and stability for the servers.
+To maximize masternode productivity and minimize penalties, you’ll need to use high-level computing, be able to set up and update the OS, as well as provide security and stability for the servers.
 If a network update is coming up, all the new changes must be tested for functionality before accepting the update (updates are only implemented if more than 2/3 of active validators accept it), for these tasks you have the testnet.
 Being able to understand the update code to have more confidence in its security and stability is also an advantage.

 Validators get the opportunity to change their validation fee every 3 months.

 Traders’ income comes from buying lower and selling higher.
 But these people are very important for the network, as traders specifically give liquidity to coins and assets.

 Providing liquidity to a pool is another way to make money.
 On Minter, for trades (also called swaps), a 0.2% fee is taken and then distributed among liquidity providers proportionally to their share.